Downloading from the ICARE server

 Downloading data files

 Use the sftp_download function to synchronise the AERIS/ICARE server with the local system.
 Mandatory arguments are the ICARE user credentials, the product, and the date span.
 Further fine-tuning of the downloads is possible with keyword arguments as described in the sftp_download help.
+The function returns the current full inventory with all available online dates over the full date range for further exploration.

 sftp_download(